Cichla ocellaris: Appearance and identification

 Similarly shaped in body size compared to the largemouth bass, the butterfly peacock bass can reach lengths of up to 29 in, but averages 12–14 in in length.
 Body and fin colors range from yellows, greens, and light red to orange.
 While color is extremely variable, the most prominent physical characteristics are the three vertical black lines along the sides of the body.
 With having the tendency to fade, these lines may not be found on some older fish.
 The common name of the fish originates from the black spot with a yellow halo surrounding.
 This spot is located on the caudal fin and resembles the feathers of a peacock.

 Spawning habits and locations

-Spawning season for the fish is between April to September, with a height in May and June.
+Spawning season for the fish is between April and September, with a height in May and June.
 Like other bass, adult fish create large flat surfaces that are hardened down near the shore in order to serve as a spawn location.
 Once the eggs are laid, both adults are responsible for protecting them from prey.